 The Company's Board of Directors approved awards of restricted stock units, to certain of the Company's employees under the Omnibus Plan.
 The number of awards granted to each employee is derived from the employee's bonus target and a 20-day volume weighted average price (VWAP) of CorEnergy's Common Stock with the number of RSUs fixed as of the grant date.
 The Company records stock-based compensation expense on a straight-line recognition method over the requisite service period for the entire award.
 Each RSU represents the right to receive one share of Common Stock at a future date.
-The RSUs vest overthree years, with 1/3 vesting on March 15th each year.
-These RSUs will be settled within 30 days of vesting, and will accrue dividend equivalents equal to dividends declared on the Company's Common Stock over the vesting period which will be paid to the holder in cash or, at the discretion of the Compensation and Corporate Governance Committee of the Board, in the form of additional shares of Common Stock when they occur.
+The RSUs vest over three years, with 1/3 vesting on March 15th each year.
+These RSUs will be settled within 30 days of vesting, and will accrue dividend equivalents equal to dividends declared on the Company's Common Stock over the vesting period which will be paid to the holder in cash or, at the discretion of the Compensation and Corporate Governance Committee of the Board, in the form of additional shares of Common Stock having a fair market value equal to the amount of such dividend equivalents upon vesting of the units.
+Forfeitures for the RSU's and dividend equivalents will be accounted for when they occur.